Tenacious-Developer/JAVASCRIPT_CODE_CONCEPT/Advanced_JavaScript/01_Scopes_Hoisting.md

 * let & const both are in scope level
 * we can update let in same scope level. outside of the scope, it shows error

+## Difference Between 'var' and 'let':
+* The main difference between var and let is that the scope of the variable that is defined by let is limited to the block in which it is declared, whereas the variable declared using var has the global scope, i.e., can be used throughout the code.
+* If we declare a variable using var outside of any block (i.e., in the global scope), then the variable gets added to the window object, whereas variables declared with let will never get added to it.
+* We cannot declare the same variable multiple times if one of them is declared using let, whereas we can declare the same variable any number of times using var.
+* Variable hoisting can be done using var, but hoisting cannot be done using let.
+* Once a variable is declared or initialized, we can change its value anytime and anywhere within its scope.